 I used sundried tomato tortilla wraps for yet another layer of flavor — spinach wraps or just plain tortilla wraps are excellent too.

 I hope you’ll try this recipe, because it’s one I know you’ll love.
 I stuff a few raw onions, tomatoes or cucumbers into the Frankie before I roll it up, for more crunch and texture, although you can leave them out if you’d rather.
 The spinach and tofu filling is sublimely delicious by itself.
 This is a very lunchbox-friendly recipe, and your little one will thank you as well if he or she finds it in theirs.

 Here’s the recipe now.
 Eat it, and let it transport you into a magical city, where the food is delicious, the atmosphere is dizzying and the energy is intoxicating.
 It’s a place — and a treat — like no other.

-Looking for more vegan wraps?
+Looking for more vegan wraps and rolls?

 Vegetable Frankie, vegan and eggless